-Inclusionary zoning, while implemented on a small scale, can help break up entrenched economic segregation by providing options for lower-income families to live in higher-income neighborhoods, and as this study shows, nearer to better performing schools.
+Inclusionary zoning, while still a small program, can help break up entrenched economic segregation by providing options for lower-income families to live in higher-income neighborhoods, and as this study shows, nearer to better performing schools.
 While the short-term effects of access to better schools are encouraging, the longer-term effects can be even more impressive as a second generation gains the tools of upward mobility.